Ireland 2007 "150th Anniversary of the Natural History Museum"

 Acknowledgements:

-• Many thanks to Dr. Peter Voice, Department of Geological and Environmental Sciences, Western Michigan University, USA, for his help in finding information and for review draft page of the article.
+• Many thanks to Dr. Peter Voice, Department of Geological and Environmental Sciences, Western Michigan University, USA, for his help in finding information and for review of a draft of this article.

 • Many thanks to Mr. Nigel T. Monaghan, Keeper of Natural History Division National Museum of Ireland, for his help in finding information for this article.